cajuncoding/GraphQL.AzureFunctionsProxy/README.md

             logger.LogInformation("C# GraphQL Request processing via Serverless AzureFunctions...");

             //SECURE this endpoint against actual Data Queries
-            //  This is useful for exposing the playground anonymously, but keeping the actual GraphQL data endpoint
+            //  This is useful for exposing the GraphQL IDE *(Banana Cake Pop)* anonymously, but keeping the actual GraphQL data endpoint
             //  secured with AzureFunction token security and/or other authorization approach. if (HttpMethods.IsPost(req.Method) || (HttpMethods.IsGet(req.Method) && !string.IsNullOrWhiteSpace(req.Query["query"])))
             {
-                return new BadRequestErrorMessageResult("POST or GET GraphQL queries are invalid for the Playground endpoint.");
+                return new BadRequestErrorMessageResult("POST or GET GraphQL queries are invalid for the GraphQL IDE *(Banana Cake Pop)* endpoint.");
             }

             return await _graphqlExecutorProxy.ExecuteFunctionsQueryAsync(